jumpnow/jumpnowtek-site/_posts/2015-06-22-Working-on-the-BeagleBone-kernel.md

 ### Apply existing patches

 Currently the `meta-bbb/recipes-kernel/linux/linux-stable_4.1.bb` recipe has a number of patches that I've included to add support for *spidev*, *i2c*, *uart4* and a few touchscreens.
-Use *git* to apply these same patches to your new linux-stable repository.
+These are all completely optional and you probably want your own patches instead.
+You can use *git* to apply the same patches used by Yocto to the Linux source repository.

 Start by creating a working branch

     ~$ cd ~/bbb/linux-stable
     ~/bbb/linux-stable$ checkout -b work

-Here's an example applying all of the patches at once
+And if you wanted to apply all of the patches at once

     ~/bbb/linux-stable$ git am ../meta-bbb/recipes-kernel/linux/linux-stable-4.1/*.patch